This story has been updated to include a response from Wells Fargo.

 “The results of our Wells Fargo Mini-Study paint a bleak picture for the largest U.S. retail bank and unfortunately validate the ominous findings from our 2011—2015 Retail Banking Competitive Vulnerability Studies,” cg423 said in a statement.

-In that previous report, it predicted Wells Fargo stood to lose tens of billions of dollars in revenues and deposits if it didn't address consumers biggest complaint.
-The report says customers overwhelmingly complained that Wells Fargo kept trying to sell them financial products they didn't want.
+In that previous report, it predicted Wells Fargo stood to lose tens of billions of dollars in revenues and deposits if it didn't address consumers biggest issue.
+The report says customers overwhelmingly reported that Wells Fargo kept trying to sell them financial products they didn't want.

 “Our focus is on restoring trust with all of our stakeholders and building a better Wells Fargo,” the company said in an email to ConsumerAffairs.
 “With this in mind, we have set a goal of becoming the financial services leader in customer service and advice.”

 A spokesman for the bank suggested there is little evidence for cg42's predictions.
 On Friday morning, the bank reported third quarter revenue of $21.9 billion, slightly beating estimates.

 “We are evolving our business to deliver what customers want — including innovations that help us serve them better while attracting new customers,” the spokesman said.
 “At Wells Fargo we are focused on enhancing customer value, delivering best-in-class experiences.”

 The cg42 report traces the consumer unrest to Wells Fargo's well-documented scandals.
 In 2016, it revealed that employees had opened millions of checking and credit card accounts without customers' knowledge or consent.
 It was also fined for selling insurance to auto loan customers without their knowledge.